pathakshashank17/Magik/readme.md

 <h4>Huge credits</h4>

-This was highly derived from [Presto412's extension](https://github.com/Presto412/Google-Meet-Mute-Gesture).
+Thanks to [Presto412](https://github.com/Presto412) for his extension with the same functionality.
+It helped me understand the working and implementation of this idea.
 I apologize for not giving him proper credits.
-This is merely an enhancement to his extension.
+Please checkout his [extension](https://github.com/Presto412/Google-Meet-Mute-Gesture) for the `Typescript` implementation with cooler UI.

 <p align="center">All contributions and issues are welcome 🤗.</p>